smaurice101/readthedocs/docs/source/tmlbuilds.rst

        'consumerid' : 'streamtopic',  # <<< *** Leave as is
        'agenttopic' : '', # this topic contains the individual agent responses 'agents_topic_prompt' : """
-      <consumefrom - topic agent will monitor<<-prompt you want for the agent to answer->>consumefrom - topic2 agent will monitor<<-prompt you want for the agent to answer->>
+      <consumefrom - topic agent will monitor:prompt you want for the agent to answer->>consumefrom - topic2 agent will monitor<<-prompt you want for the agent to answer>
       """, # <topic agent will monitor:prompt you want for the agent>, separate multiple topic agents with ->> 'teamlead_topic' : '', # Enter the team lead topic - all team lead responses will be written to this topic 'teamleadprompt' : """